prestonkelly/Mastermind/README.md

 # Mastermind ![Mastermind Icon](https://github.com/Modiodal/Mastermind/blob/master/screenshots/favicon_header.png)
 **Mastermind** is a gui for buying, selling and analysing cryptocurreny.
+It was created to allow users to trade, without ever logging onto the site.
+Just enter your API keys once and forget about opening up a browser!

+-

 ![Image of Dark Mode on Mastermind](https://github.com/Modiodal/Mastermind/blob/master/screenshots/dark_mode_app.png)
 > *Dark Mode* in Mastermind